 Once granted the Invited pathway visa is valid for four years from the date of grant, however the visa holder must live, study and work the designated regional and low population-growth metropolitan area.
 It is important to note that if the skilled regional visa holder is intending to apply for the permanent resident subclass 887 visa, the applicant will be required to provide evidence that they have spent the specified time in the required regional area.

 The Extended Stay Pathway is an option for skilled workers who hold an Independent Regional Visa subclass 495, designated area sponsored visa subclass 496, regional sponsored visas subclass 475 and 487.
 Skilled workers must have held an above mentioned visa for at least two years and have complied with all visa conditions, prior to applying for the extended stay pathway of the subclass 489 visa.

 Once granted, the extended stay visa is valid for four years from the date the visa holder was granted the initial provisional visa (subclass 475, 487, 495 or 496).

 Other Requirements | Skilled Regional Visa Application

 Health: Health examinations may be required to satisfy the health component.
 Visa holders are required to have adequate health insurance unless you are covered by Medicare.
 The health insurance must cover any members of family included on the visa.

 You must hold adequate health insurance, unless the applicant’s country of citizenship has a reciprocal health care agreement with Australia.

 Character: The DIBP may also require police clearances from every country that the applicant has lived in for 12 months or more during the previous 10 years.

-Debt: The applicant must have no outstanding debt to the Australian government.
+Debt: The applicant for the skilled regional visa must have no outstanding debt to the Australian government.
 If the applicant is indebted to the government, this must be paid or payment plans must be in place prior to the visa being granted.